 Known issues and troubleshooting this functionality:

 -Make sure that you do not have any special characters in the name of your song in Studio One, prior to trying to send notes or audio to Notion.
-This will prevent you from being able to.
+This will prevent you from being able to send to Notion.
 If there is any question about this, try only using text for the name of the .song file.

 -If the transport bar of Studio One controls both programs and you are unable to use Notion by itself, then you will want to disable ReWire in Notion.
 This is done under File>Preferences>General on Windows or Notion>Preferences>General on Mac.